bkleinen/bkleinen.github.io/classes/ss2020/info2/index.md

 - the Lab ("Programmierübungen mit Rücksprache")
 - the Exam ("Klausur")

-If more than one report is missing, or finally not graded with an "ok", or more than four reports are late, you will fail the Lab part of the Modulprüfung, resulting in not passing the whole Modulprüfung.

-There are four "late slots".
-You can use them to hand in late work - that is, after the deadline, and before January 25th.
-You can use a late slot to hand in a rejected Lab Report again.

 Note that as both, Lab Reports and the Exam are parts of the "Modulprüfung", cheating on any of them will result in a 5,0 (nicht bestanden) for the whole module and use up one of the three possible tries for this module.